 In 2013, the Royal Mint issued a £2 commemorative coin for the guinea coin.

 The coin was designed by artist Anthony Smith, and it featured a new “Spade Guinea” reworking, as derived from its 18th-century design.
 At the edge of the coin features an inscription of the quotation by writer Stephen Kemble, which states: “What is a guinea?
 ‘Tis a splendid thing.”

 The commemorative coin was produced to honour the 350th anniversary of the first minting of the guinea coin, and you can learn more about it in our dedicated article here.

 The guinea coin originally had a value of £1-1s, but the value of a guinea today is far more.
 The coin is made of 22-carat gold, with most of the coins having 91% pure gold content.
 The price of the guinea coin today, therefore, depends greatly on the price of gold.

-When it was first produced, it was worth £1-1s, or one pound and 1 shilling, but since the price of gold fluctuated over time, its worth fell somewhere between 21 to 25 shillings when it was used in circulation in Great Britain.
+Due to the fluctuation in gold price, the Guinea was worth somewhere between 21 to 25 shillings when it was used in circulation in Great Britain.
 With the Gold Standard introduced in 1717, however, the guinea coin’s worth was fixed at 21 shillings from 1717 to 1816, when it ceased to become the major unit of currency in the Kingdom of England.